 Legitimate Ways To Resolve Tax Debts While Protecting Your Assets

 If you owe back taxes, the Internal Revenue Service offers three ways of dealing with your debt:

 - You can request additional time to pay through an Online Payment Agreement;

 - You can pay through a credit card, allowing you to make payments at a potentially lower interest rate without accruing additional IRS penalties;

 - You can request an installment plans through an IRS installment agreement.

 In addition to the above, through the IRS Fresh Start program you may be to negotiate an Offer in Compromise (OIC), which is an amount less than what you currently owe.
 These are all programs offered directly through the IRS which do not require a tax relief company to act as a middleman on your behalf.

 Our Experienced Asset Protection Attorneys Can Help You Today

 If you have concerns about tax debts or how to shield your property and assets from potential collection actions, contact our experienced New York asset protection attorneys today.
 At Cavallo & Cavallo, you can trust us to provide the professional legal representation you need to ensure your rights and interests are protected, while advising you on the best course of action in your particular case.
-We are your neighborhood law firm, serving the Bronx, New Rochelle, and the surrounding areas.
+We are your neighborhood law firm, serving the Bronx, Westchester, and the surrounding areas.
 Call or contact us online to request a consultation